 - Making loud noises, splashing with water, grabbing the hind legs are possible methods of breaking up fights.
 If you must, grab the dog by the hind legs, walk backwards–don’t stop, otherwise the dog may turn around and bite you.
 Try to get a door and close the door between the dogs.

 Safety & Management

-- Avoid situations that may evoke an aggressive reaction.
+- NEVER allow dogs to “fight it out.”
+Avoid situations that may evoke an aggressive reaction, such as toys, or food.

-- If there is a fear component, avoid situations that have resulted in the dog being fearful, even if not aggressive.
+- If the dog is fearful, avoid situations that have scared the dog, even if he doesn’t act aggressive.

 - Determine triggers so you know what situations provoke your dog and you can avoid them.

 - Practice an “escape strategy” where you can quickly turn your dog around 180 degrees and leave if you encounter another dog.

 - Using a basket muzzle may be necessary.

 - Dogs that have previous shown aggression to other dogs should not use dog parks or roam off leash.

 - Until your dog is trained, encounters with other dogs must be prevented.
 This might mean curtailing walks or exercising the dog at locations and times when other dogs will not be met.

 - If the dog must be walked, only adults with control over the dog should walk him.